wangfowen/owenwangdotcom/_posts/2017-06-23-opportunity-inequality.md

 - Provide platforms to fund and create opportunities for people to get started in making a living

-These are clearly very very broad problems with a lot of people already working on them.
+These are clearly very very broad ideas with a lot of people already working on them.
 I don't expect myself to contribute to all of them, but I'd like to work on something that's directionally correct.

 I recognize tech isn't necessarily even the right solution for most of these problems, so if I truly wanted to make a change, I may consider changing